 I could believe,

-that t’were enough to be half-sick of shadows.
+that t’were enough to be half-sick of shadows. that there was something more to me.

 I’ve already mentioned my penchant for references and that I do spoken-word poetry, and this is a wonderful example of both!
 I’m really looking forward to the opportunity to perform this one one day, with all its weird rhythms; it’s also the… third?
 I believe, third reference to Tennyson’s Lady of Shalott in the chapbook.
 I have my favourites.
 I have no idea what to give people a heads-up for in regards to the triggers for this one, other than very intense paranoia, I suppose?
 But if that’s a trigger for you, then you should probably be reading a different… um… writer.
 (To be perfectly honest.)